tcjennings/tcjennings.github.io/99_about.md

 If you want to contact me, send me an @ message on Twitter or an email at the listed address.

+You can also visit or follow my [Reddit profile][].

 # Advertising Policy

 No ads.
 If I link to a product and there's an opportunity to embed an affiliate ID, I will do so.

-# Posts About The Intranet of Things
+# Posts About The Intranet of Stuff

 {% for post in site.tags.about %}
 <ul>